SAP-archive/teched2021-DAT262/exercises/ex5/README.md

 ## Use Shortest Path with a Custom Cost Function<a name="subex2"></a>

 Having defined a graph workspace, we can leverage the *GraphScript* programming language to create database procedures and functions.
 The function below takes a START and END vertex, and calculates a least-cost path based on a custom cost function.
-The cost function takes the length and the "CARGO_FACTOR" into account.
+The cost function takes the length and the `CARGO_FACTOR` into account.
 Essentially, it tries to balance between a shortest path (in terms of spatial distance) and a suitable path (in terms of where cargo ships usually go).
-Note that the path algorithm stops when edges are "BLOCKED".
+Note that the path algorithm stops when edges are `BLOCKED`.
 Currently, no edges are blocked, but we will later update the graph and simulate a blockage.

 ````SQL
 -- SP function